mrnossiom/blog/content/posts/making-the-move-to-nixos.md

 +++
-title = "Making the move to NixOS" date = "1970-01-02" taxonomies.tags = ["nixos"]
+title = "Making the move to NixOS (and nix* in general)" date = "1970-01-02" taxonomies.tags = ["nixos"]

 draft = true
 +++

-So in november 2023, I pushed my first `nixos` branch commit of my `dotfiles` repository.
+In november 2023, I pushed my first `nixos` config commit of my `dotfiles` repository.
 But what lead me here, digging my own hole, wasting time on creating wanky derivations and non-working NixOS configuration modules?

 <!-- more -->

+# TL;DL

+- NixOS is excellent at bringing together and doumenting your Linux knowledge.
+I wouldn't have started my own config without properly saving each file.
+- When NixOS has support for something it usually works fine.

 I've always been attracted by clean things, especially in programmation, things that feel right.
 I had touched to things like Terraform before.